Accounts Receivable on Business Valuation

 To effectively manage accounts receivable and enhance business valuation:

-Factors that determine AR quality
+Factors that determine AR Quality

 The quality of accounts receivable significantly affects business valuation.
 High-quality AR consists of receivables likely to be collected in full and on schedule.